 In 1949, the ship was refurbished in Antwerp and remodelled as a power generation vessel, using the steam turbines as electricity generators, and sold to the Spanish government.
 Renamed Nuestra Señora de la Luz, she was used in various parts of the peninsular of Spain, before being moved to Santa Cruz de Tenerife in 1962, where she served faithfully for 11 years.

 By 1973, Tenerife had adequate power supply from the power stations that had been built, and Señora de la Luz was moved to Arrecife, where she was hooked up to the island’s supply system to supplement the existing power supply.
-She was moored at Puerto Naos and connected to the grid, supplying power to the island until she was finally disconnected in 1981.
+She was moored at Puerto Naos and connected to the grid, supplying power to the island.
+Islanders go to know the smoke signals from her – if she was making a lot of smoke, that meant an imminent power cut!

 Without any fanfare, Señora de la Luz was towed to Cadiz, where she remains in a Spanish Navy dockyard, having served three navies over nearly 40 years and supplying electricity to countless thousands.